top of page

 10) Euryops chrysanthemoides (African Bush Daisy)

-They're bombproof.
-The one thing that will lead an African Bush Daisy down the path of eternal suffering is cold snaps, which, as a rule, the beach is (usually) exempt from.
+This big cloud of emerald and gold is tough as nails.
+The one thing that will lead an African Bush Daisy to suffer is cold snaps, which, as a rule, the beach is (usually) exempt from.
 Thanks to the marine layer, the beach almost never gets cold enough to freeze, and doesn't become an oven like the inland areas.
 Expect 40-80 degree temps year-round.

-African Bush Daisies grow to about 6 feet tall/high max, hang onto their yellow blooms longer than most plants, and live relatively long lives, although they get pretty twisted and gnarled in their old age (This is a feature, not a bug, trust me.)
+African Bush Daisies grow to about 6 feet tall/high max, hang onto their golden yellow blooms longer than most plants, and live relatively long lives, although they get pretty twisted and gnarled in their old age (Some clients are very fond of this.
+Your opinion may vary.)
 Well drained, yet consistantly moist soils tend to yield the best results, and while it tolerates very sandy soils, it loves clay loam.

-The good news: Mexican Fleabane grows everywhere.
-The bad news: Mexican Fleabane grows everywhere.
+The good news: it grows everywhere.
+The bad news: it grows everywhere.

 8) Salvia Leucophyllia (Purple Sage)

-Back when gold was in the hills and railroads were king, Iceplant (Carpobrotus Erdulis) was introduced to stabilize railroad embankments.
+Back when gold was in the hills and railroads were king, Ice plant (Carpobrotus Erdulis) was introduced to stabilize railroad embankments.
 It worked-albeit too well.
 This greenish-red succulent relative went on a tear along the California coastline, choking out every competing species with its advantageous webs of roots and stunning flowers.
 It's in bad taste to plant it now.
-However the advantages to a prolific carpet of purple and green is hard to ignore.
+However, the advantages to a prolific carpet of purple and green are hard to ignore.
 It crowds out weeds, looks neat, and sandy soils under the plant succumb less to erosion by oceanic winds and heavy rains.

-Purple Sage is my recommended Iceplant substitute.
-It posesses key characteristics of iceplant (soil stabilization, very low maintenance, covers lots of ground).
+Purple Sage is my recommended Ice plant substitute.
+It possesses key characteristics of ice plant (soil stabilization, very low maintenance, covers lots of ground).
 It spreads, but not quickly, and has a softer, more approachable vibe than the chunky, domineering iceplant tendrils.
-Nutrient poor soil means absolutely nothing to this hearty little fellow, and you will very likely see it growing wild in absolutely stark places, standing out amongst dead grasses and coyotebush with its signature, erect stalks of deep purple.
+Nutrient poor soil means absolutely nothing to this hearty little fellow, and you will very likely see it growing wild in absolutely stark places, standing out amongst dead grasses and coyote bush with its signature, erect stalks of deep purple.

 7) Echium Candicans (Pride Of Madeira)

-Pride Of Madeira blooms are unforgettable.
-Expect to see giant, phallic clusters of deep purple shooting into the June and July sky.
+Expect giant, phallic clusters of deep purple shooting into the June and July sky.
 Of course, these shrivel up and turn black when they go to seed, and many gardeners choose to deadhead, or remove them, at this point.
 These black seeds, which get stuck to even the poly'est of blends, reliably propagate new plants if left in even a semi-fertile patch of coastal soil.
 This is an important part of their short lives - if one lasts five years, it's an extremely old plant.
 Maintenance will be needed to trim the dead buds and remove old, dead bushes to make room for the new generations, but take care - I find the fuzzy leaves to be a bit itchy if I brush against them with bare arms.

 6) Literally Any Succulent, But Especially Crassula Ovata (Jade)